Rossington

-Rossington is a civil parish and former mining village in the Metropolitan Borough of Doncaster in South Yorkshire, England and is surrounded by countryside and the market towns of Bawtry and Tickhill.
+Rossington is a civil parish and former mining village in the City of Doncaster, South Yorkshire, England and is surrounded by countryside and the market towns of Bawtry and Tickhill.

 Geography

 Historically part of the West Riding of Yorkshire, it has a population of 13,255, increasing to 13,557 at the 2011 Census.
 Robin Hood Airport Doncaster Sheffield is around two miles to the east.
 The village is demarcated to the north and west by a line of 400 kV pylons, as seen from the M18, to the north.
 The Finningley and Rossington Relief Road Scheme – from Junction 3 of the M18 to Parrot's Corner (junction of the A638 and the B6463 roads) – is proposed to allow access to the airport.
 Construction was due to start in late summer 2012 though initial site clearance work only commenced in early 2013.

 To the north-west, the village borders Loversall, with the boundary following the River Torne, passing directly next to the western edge of the former Rossington Main Colliery.
 It briefly crosses the M18 at the point where the motorway crosses the East Coast Main Line.
 At this point it meets the Borough of Doncaster and follows Mother Drain, then the River Torne, north of Torne Valley Farm.
 It passes by a Roman fort and crosses the A638 at Rossington Bridge, north of Rossington Bridge Farm.
 At Wheatcroft Farm it meets Finningley.
 Nearby at the junction of the A638 and B6463, there is a park and ride car park.
 The boundary passes along the west of Hurst Plantation, and meets the A638, a former Roman road, at Warren House Farm.
 Following the A638 at Mount Pleasant Hotel, it meets Austerfield.
 In the south-east of the parish is the Northern Racing College (for horse racing), next to Rossington Hall School.
 At Bawtry Forest, it meets Bawtry.
 Crossing the B6463 at New England Cottages, it meets Tickhill.
 At Stancil Bridge, it meets the River Torne and Wadworth.